-The U.S. Department of Education charges a 1% origination fee for all ofits Direct Loans, and the fees are deducted prior to disbursement.
+The U.S. Department of Education charges a 1.072% origination fee for all of its Direct Loans, and the fees are deducted prior to disbursement.
 Direct Loans are disbursed in two equal installments: one-half at the beginning of the fall semester, and the remaining half at the beginning of the spring semester.

 There is a six-month grace period on the Direct Loan which begins the day after you graduate, leave school, or drop below half-time enrollment.
 Repayment begins at the end of the grace period.
 Generally, you will have 10-25 years to repay your Direct Loans, depending on the repayment plan you choose.

 The Federal Direct Graduate PLUS Loan, usually referred to as the Grad PLUS Loan, has the same eligibility requirements as the Direct Loan; however, this loan is a credit-based loan available to law students who have an absence of adverse credit.
-Interest is charged on the Federal Direct Graduate PLUS Loan at a rate of 7.9% per year from the date the loan is disbursed to the student's tuition account and carry an origination fee of 4% which is deducted at disbursement.
+As of July 1, 2014, Grad PLUS loans will have a fixed interest rate of 7.21% for the life of the loan.
+In the future, the interest rate may fluctuate depending on the academic year but will remain fixed on the particular loan.
+Grad PLUS Loans accrue interest from the date the loan is disbursed to the student's tuition account and carry an origination fee of 4.292% which is deducted at disbursement.
 Accrued interest can be paid while you are in school or it will be capitalized, i.e., added to principal at repayment.
 Loan repayments can be deferred while in school at least half time.
 These loans do not have a grace period.
 Repayment will begin within 30-60 days after graduation, and you will have 10-25 years to repay these loans, depending on the repayment plan you choose.
 Repayment of your Direct Grad PLUS Loan may be aligned with repayment of your Federal Direct Loan by requesting a forbearance on repayment.
 Interest accrued during periods of forbearance will be capitalized.

 Credit approval is based on federally mandated criteria.
 Please note that the Department of Education recently changed its credit criteria.
 The recent changes are listed in bold below.
 In order to qualify, you must not have any of the following items on your credit report: